-Compare some of the best mortgage rates on Ottawa and Ontario from a large range of Canadian lenders.
-Mortgage rates updated every week.
-Contact me today to get expert guidance and to see if I can negotiate you a lower rate.
+Compare some of the best mortgage rates in Ottawa and Ontario from a large range of Canadian lenders.
+Contact me today to get expert guidance and to see if I can negotiate you a lower mortgage rate.

 Best mortgage rates Ottawa Ontario

 Although most lenders post their rates publicly, sometimes you may not get the lowest mortgage rate you have seen advertised.
 This is due to some rates only being offered for certain situations.
 Different rates are offered for those who are buying and those who are refinancing, for example.
 Also different rates are offered for those who are buying an owner occupied property or buying a rental property.

 The size of your down payment and where the property is can I also have an effect on the interest-rate.